winstxnhdw/FIRMan/README.md

 </div>

 ## Potential Improvements
-Looking back, I think finding the mean distance instead may have weakened the weight of any compounded errors and better representing similitude.
+Looking back, I think finding the mean distance instead may have weakened the weight of any compounded errors and representing the similitude results better.